Building a CD process using OpenShift Pipelines

 press the Create button

-(make sure that you have Pipeline and not Repository selected under the button) -
+(make sure that you have Pipeline selected and not Repository under the button)

-In the Name field enter cd-openshift-pipeline - Scroll towards the bottom of the page to the Parameters section
+- Scroll towards the bottom of the page to the Parameters section and press the Add parameter button

 -